-I sat in my uncomfortably cold seat with puffy eyes from crying and a heavy heart from all the goodbyes as I counted down the hours to our new home.
+I sat in an uncomfortably cold seat with puffy eyes from crying and a heavy heart from all the goodbyes that tore open into my soul.
+We were now headed to our new home.
 With every passing hour and with every announcement that the pilot made about our arrival, the reality was sinking in.

 We did it; we were headed to South America!